rveinan/rveinan.github.io/_posts/2024-10-18-cost-management.md

 ---
-title: "Cost Management and Control"
+title: "Cost management and control"
 date: 2024-10-18 18:00:00 +0100
 description: "Manage and control cloud costs by addressing common challenges and measures in Azure."